hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - What kind of consequences we can select for this purpose if they in their turn are to be inter-subjectively testable
 - -> Should not focus on: how I can, having the experience S, justify my description of it, and defend it against doubt
 - Process of sci: testing, not justifying using exp
-- Sci suspend judgement about assertions which are not testable
+- Sci suspends judgement about assertions which are not testable
 - -> Those can at best suggest a problem
-#### Basic stms
+#### Basic statements
 - Formal requirements for basic stms:
   - From a universal stm without initial conditions, no basic stm can be deduced
   - Universal stm and basic stm can contradict each other
 - Basic stms have the form of singular existential stm:
   - There is a so-and-so in the region k
-  - Such-and-such an event is occurring in the event k
+  - Such-and-such an event is occurring in the region k
 - Singular non-existential stm: there is not
 - Basic stms can be formed from the conjunction of 2 basic stms or from one basic & one non-basic stm
 - Material requirement: the event mentioned in the basic stm must be an observable event